2018 Spider’s Web Flash Fiction Prize

 - There is a $10 entry fee per piece so that we can pay our judge and cover our administrative costs.

 - We have reduced the entry fee, and regret that we aren’t able to offer further discounts for students.

-- No more than three submissions per writer will be read.
+- All entries must be made via Submittable.
+No more than three submissions per writer will be read.

 - Due to limited staff, we are unable to consider simultaneous submissions.

 - Writers should use 12-point, Courier or Times New Roman font, double-spaced with 1-inch margins, and standard paragraphing.